-- As the circumstances surrounding audits change, the partners lacked an attitude to maintain and improve the audit quality of the firm, such as proactive actions to revise conventional QC methods and audit procedures, and were reluctant to change themselves under a situation where major audit issues were unlikely to occur. - The audit firm was incorporated by several CPAs who were also running their own individual firms to carry out audit engagements.
-Therefore, the firms were managed as if each engagement team was an individual firm under private management, since the compensation of each partner was determined based on the performance of his/her engagement teams.
-Each engagement team handled quality control issues, implemented improvement measures and the solutions by themselves.
-There was an atmosphere wherein partners in an engagement team could not butt in on other engagement teams. - Because the current audit firm was incorporated based on the individual firm of the CEO and the CEO led the acceptance of major engagements, other partners considered that the firm was something like a personal office of the CEO, and thus have a propensity to rely on the CEO for most of the management of the firm. - As a partners' meeting has ultimate responsibility for the quality control system in an audit firm, each partner should be aware of the responsibility as a member of this meeting, in order to design and operate the quality control system of the audit firm.
+- As the circumstances surrounding audits change, the partners lacked an attitude to maintain and improve the audit quality of the firm, such as proactive actions to revise conventional QC methods and audit procedures, and were reluctant to change themselves under a situation where major audit issues were unlikely to occur. - Because the current audit firm was incorporated based on the individual firm of the CEO and the CEO led the acceptance of major engagements, other partners considered that the firm was something like a personal office of the CEO, and thus have a propensity to rely on the CEO for most of the management of the firm. - As a partners' meeting has ultimate responsibility for the quality control system in an audit firm, each partner should be aware of the responsibility as a member of this meeting, in order to design and operate the quality control system of the audit firm.
 However, partners, including the CEO, were not aware of their responsibility regarding the operation of the firm.
 And therefore, the partners' meeting did not function well. - Partners lacked experience in quality control operations of an audit firm or in forming audit opinions of listed companies prior to the establishment of the firm.
 They also had insufficient understanding and knowledge of the quality level required under audit standards.
 In addition, with regard to quality control of the audit firm and audits of listed companies, they lacked an attitude of seeking to improve audit quality and professional skills since they assumed that they could fully deal with issues based on their experience. - Partners, including the CEO, have not carried out self-improvement on audits although audit levels required under audit standards have changed, and do not understand the levels required under current audit standards.
 In addition, they are not fully aware of the necessity of continuously reviewing the quality control environment according to quality levels required under current quality control standards.